 Why Study Czech?

 Czech is the language spoken in the Czech Republic (formerly Czechoslovakia: Czech and Slovak are different languages, although they are very close to one another).
 There are approximately 10 million native speakers of Czech world-wide, and it is believed that Chicago — after Prague — has the second-largest population of Czech speakers of any city.
-According to the latest estimates, there are still anywhere from 40,000 to 100,000 Americans living and working in the Czech Republic.
-All of our language courses focus on skill development in speaking, listening, reading, and writing, and are taught in an interactive and communicative manner.
-Heritage speakers of Czech are encouraged to enroll, although no prior knowledge of Czech or another Slavic language is required for enrollment in the introductory course.
+In addition to being a widespread spoken language Czech also grants students the opportunity to explore a culture and country that is very much alive and prospering.
+As one of the fastest growing economies in Europe, learning Czech can open up job opportunities in various industries including finance, engineering, and real estate.
+According to the latest estimates, there are anywhere from 40,000 to 100,000 Americans living and working in the Czech Republic.

 Czech Language @ UW-Madison